 What is Skip Logic for?

-This can be called Skip Logic or alternatively you may know this as conditional logic / questioning or branch logic.
+This is called Skip Logic or alternatively you may know this as conditional logic/ questioning or branch logic.

-All you need to remember, is that Skip Logic is applied for certain questions that require the respondent to make a choice in their answer.
+All you need to remember is that Skip Logic is applied for certain questions that require the respondent to make a choice in their answer.
+Applying Skip Logic allows the responder to collect answers relevant to their line of questioning.

 If your question is to find out the respondents favourite Ice Cream, they need to have a choice!
 (Chocolate, Vanilla, Strawberry, Pistachio, Mix)